huss-osman/linux-fundamentals/bash-scripting/README.md

 Each level documents:

 - The challenge goal
-- The Bash concepts being tested
+- Bash concepts being tested
 - Commands and patterns used
 - A brief explanation of why the solution works
 - A key learning takeaway

-Challenges are treated as **learning exercises**, not puzzles to brute-force.
+Bash Battle Arena is treated as a learning exercise, not a puzzle to brute-force.
 The emphasis is on understanding **shell behaviour and execution flow**, rather than memorising syntax.

-Levels progress from basic scripting to real-world automation patterns.
+These exercises help develop production-grade scripting and operational thinking.

 ➡️ [View Bash Battle Arena](./bashbattlearena)

----

-## Learning Approach

-This repository reflects how Bash is used in **real Linux systems**:

-- Scripts tested in real environments
-- Emphasis on failure modes and edge cases
-- Defensive scripting over happy-path assumptions
-- Focus on long-term maintainability

-The goal is production-ready Bash knowledge that transfers directly to DevOps work.